Skip to main content

 8. Does FINRA collect any of my personal information?

-FINRA will collect your personal information only in those situations where you request that a BrokerCheck report be mailed to you.
+FINRA will collect your personal information only in those situations where you request to have a BrokerCheck report mailed to you.

 9. What is the source of the information that is provided through BrokerCheck?

-Information about brokers and brokerage firms made available through FINRA BrokerCheck is derived from the Central Registration Depository (CRD), the securities industry online registration and licensing database, as reported on industry registration/licensing forms brokers, brokerage firms and regulators complete.
+Information about investment professionals and brokerage firms made available through FINRA BrokerCheck is derived from the Central Registration Depository (CRD), the securities industry online registration and licensing database, as reported on industry registration/licensing forms investment professionals, brokerage firms and regulators complete.
 BrokerCheck also provides basic information about investment adviser firms and representatives from the Securities and Exchange Commission’s Investment Adviser Public Disclosure database.

-10. How often is the information about brokers and brokerage firms updated?
+10. How often is the information about investment professionals and brokerage firms updated?

-Generally, currently registered brokers and brokerage firms are required to update their professional and disciplinary information in CRD within 30 days.
-Under most circumstances, information reported by firms, brokers and regulators is available in BrokerCheck the next business day.
-Information is usually not updated for firms that are no longer registered with FINRA or a national securities exchange, and for brokers who are no longer registered and not subject to the jurisdiction of FINRA or a national securities exchange.
+Generally, currently registered investment professionals and brokerage firms are required to update their professional and disciplinary information in CRD within 30 days.
+Under most circumstances, information reported by firms, investment professionals and regulators is available in BrokerCheck the next business day.
+Information is usually not updated for firms that are no longer registered with FINRA or a national securities exchange, or for investment professionals who are no longer registered and not subject to the jurisdiction of FINRA or a national securities exchange.

 11. How can I find the contact information for an investment professional or firm?